andrewatts85/wp-notes/notes/how-to-create-new-rest-api-routes.md

   return 'Congratulations, you created a route.';
 }

-// Now save file and test out your new url
+// Now save the file and test out your new url
 // http://localhost:3000/wp-json/university/v1/search

 ?>